-McKinney Apex Centre is the New Aquatics and Fitness Facility
+McKinney Apex Centre is McKinney’s New Aquatics and Fitness Facility

-McKinney Parks and Recreation is planning to open its state of the art 80,000 square foot aquatics and fitness facility on March 1, 2017.
-Membership sales are set to start on February 28, 2017.
-The center cost over 36 million dollars and is rumored to be the most expensive facility of its kind in North Texas.
+McKinney Parks and Recreation opened the state of the art 80,000 square feet McKinney Apex Center on March 1, 2017.
+The aquatic and fitness center cost over 36 million dollars to build and is one of the most expensive facility of its kind in North Texas.
 The McKinney Apex Centre is called the Apex Centre because it rises above the Gabe Nesbitt Community Park.

-The McKinney Apex Centre will include a gymnasium, an elevated track, babysitting, classrooms, locker rooms, Lifefitness machines, a weight room, basketball courts and an outdoor leisure pool with over 10,000 square feet of surface water.
+The McKinney Apex Centre features a gymnasium, an elevated track, babysitting, classrooms, locker rooms, Lifefitness machines, a weight room, and basketball courts.
+There is also an outdoor leisure pool with over 10,000 square feet of surface water.

 The fitness part of the Apex Centre will offer group classes in cardio, core, flexibility and stability.
-Some of the group classes will:
+Furthermore, some of the group classes will:

 Don Rodenbaugh Natatorium is over 5000 square feet and features a 25 person group exercise room and a free- weight room.
 Cybex strength machines, Matrix cardio machines and the FitLinx system are also available.
-FitLinxx is a computerized exercise tracking system that measures the user’s progress.
-Fitlinxx records and stores each exercise.
-Afterwards this information is used to show the user’s fitness progress.
+Fitlinx records and stores each exercise to measure the user’s progress.
 The FitLinx program is free for all members.

 The group exercise classes include Zumba, Pilates, Core Fitness, cardio drumming, Roden-Barre Classes and individual personal training.
-In addition, there is a 24 foot high by 18 foot wide indoor rock climbing wall.
+Or, individuals can climb the 24 foot high by 18 foot wide indoor rock climbing wall.

-In addition to the other group exercise programs, the Don Rodenbaugh Natatorium offers the Silver Sneakers Fitness® program.
-This national program is designed with older adults in mind.
+In addition to the other group exercise programs, the Natatorium offers the national Silver Sneakers Fitness® program.
 By encouraging physical activity, the program helps older adults gain more control of their health.
 Silver Sneakers classes are free for Silver Sneakers members.
 Non-Silver Sneakers members can attend with an aerobic punch card.